magcicada/rubidium-extra/README.md

 # License

-Sodium Extra is licensed under GNU LGPLv3, a free and open-source license.
+Rubidium Extra is licensed under GNU LGPLv3, a free and open-source license.
 For more information, please see the [license file](LICENSE.txt).